-This guide provides a comprehensive introduction to ABM basics and detailed core concepts.
-In as little as four steps you can create, develop, implement and measure an ABM program.
+This 44-page guide provides a comprehensive introduction to ABM basics and detailed core concepts so you can create, develop, implement, and measure an ABM program.

 The Four-Step ABM Framework

-The first step in rolling out an ABM program involves Sales and Marketing defining which companies to target and engage.
-This list is based on a comprehensive combination of factors, including the perceived difficulty of breaking through to engage with decision-makers at a particular company, and the anticipated account value.
+The foundation of an ABM program starts with Sales and Marketing defining exactly which companies to target and engage.
+This list is based on a combination of factors, including the perceived difficulty of breaking through to engage with decision-makers at a particular company, and the anticipated account value.
 This initial identification and ranking ensures the most desirable accounts float to the top, and also clarifies their distinct attributes so effective strategies can be employed across the lifespan of engagement.

 Due to the high level of investment, ABM initiatives should focus on accounts that have the potential for the greatest return, but are the hardest to penetrate.
 Your company’s revenue team should collaborate to group your target accounts into three tiers, based on priority.